 China also gives Americans a 10-year visa, which makes staying long-term easy, and it's the one country out here where I consistently see foreigners actually running businesses and making good money.
 It's not easy to do business there, but it's possible if you play your cards right, more open to foreigners than Japan or South Korea.

 It's not for everyone, and I eventually moved on to Thailand.
 But if your top priority is stacking the most teaching income, China is the quiet heavyweight.
+I broke down a decade there in what it's like to live in China and the money side in cost of living in China.

 Best for: guys prioritizing income, who can handle a bigger cultural gap.